Top 4 Must-Stay Onsen Hotels & Ryokans in Tokachigawa Onsen [2025 Guide]|Domingo

 Fuji Hotel

-Dinner is a creative Japanese-Western meal, and you can enjoy a delicious and fun-filled original menu without being limited to Japanese or Western cuisine.
-Breakfast is a buffet that combines Japanese, Western and Chinese cuisine (there may be a set menu on some days).
-You can taste dishes that are full of hospitality, with a sense of homemade fun from the head chef and staff.
+Dinner is a creative Japanese-Western course, featuring original dishes based on the theme of delicious and fun, without being confined to Japanese or Western cuisine.
+Breakfast is a buffet with a mix of Japanese, Western, and Chinese dishes (may be a set menu on some days).
+In every dish, you can taste the heartfelt hospitality, reflecting the handmade touch and playful spirit of the chef and staff.

 Fuji Hotel

-This hot spring hotel, where the staff's consideration and enthusiasm can be felt everywhere, is recommended for those who want to enjoy a high-quality moor hot spring in a relaxed atmosphere.
+This onsen hotel, where the staff's consideration and spirit are felt everywhere, is recommended for those who want to enjoy high-quality Moor Onsen in a relaxed, unpretentious setting.

 SPOT Tokachigawa Onsen Fuji Hotel

-Click here for details and maps of "Tokachigawa Onsen Fuji Hotel"
+Click here for details and map information for "Tokachigawa Onsen Fuji Hotel"

-Tokachigawa Onsen is a hot spring area with an abundance of hot spring water with plant-based spring quality that is rare even in the world.
-There are various types of hot spring accommodation facilities, so choose the facility that suits your taste based on the style of accommodation and atmosphere.
-All of the hot spring hotels and inns recommended this time allow you to enjoy moor hot springs, and all of them have a good reputation for their meals.
-Stay at Tokachigawa Onsen, take a bath, and have beautiful skin.
+Tokachigawa Onsen is a hot spring resort where an abundance of plant-based hot spring water, a rarity even globally, gushes forth.
+There are various types of onsen accommodations, so you can choose a facility that suits your preferred style and atmosphere.
+All the onsen hotels and inns recommended this time allow you to enjoy the Moor Onsen, and they are all highly rated for their food.
+Stay at Tokachigawa Onsen, take a bath, and get beautiful skin.

 Writer Profile